-Use the free crochet pattern to whip up Christmas ornaments to adorn your holiday season decor, or
+Use the free crochet pattern (on the blog) to whip up Christmas ornaments to adorn your holiday season decor, or

 to hang as a holiday bunting, or